LionelMorgado/StorageXploreR/README.md

 StorageXploreR provides a set of functions to scan data storage units and quickly create a utilization profile to facilitate downstream optimization and standardization.
 Using file attributes such as the name, extension, format and size, it enables the detection of multi-copy and name-related files as candidates for potential removal or format optimization.

-This vignette shows some common ways in which the functions in this package can be used.
-It is however not exhaustive and will not show every argument of every function.
-You can view the documentation of a function by adding a ? in front of it (e.g. ?plot_donut).
-This allows to get a more detailed description of the functions and all their arguments.
-Additional examples of how the functions in this package can be used are also available.
 ![StorageXploreR_plots](https://github.com/user-attachments/assets/08431116-05ae-42e3-a75c-c3a41e58fc28)